top of page

 • Very rigid and durable

-• Requires proper pitch and drainage to prevent water issues
+• Requires proper pitch and drainage

-Dry-Laid Bluestone
+Dry-Laid

 • Allows natural movement and drainage

-• More forgiving in freeze-thaw climates
+• Performs well in freeze‑thaw climates

 • Easier to repair over time